 EPA Issues Annual Progress Report on Pesticide Reregistration Performance Measures and Goals

-On October 28, 2020, the U.S. Environmental Protection Agency (EPA) published a notice in the Federal Register announcing the availability of its progress report in meeting its performance measures and goals for pesticide reregistration during fiscal year (FY) 2018 (2018 Report).
-85 Fed.
-Reg.
-68327.
+On April 6, 2020, the U.S. Environmental Protection Agency (EPA) published a notice in the Federal Register announcing the availability of its progress report in meeting its performance measures and goals for pesticide reregistration during fiscal year 2017 (2017 Report).
 Section 4(l) of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) requires EPA to publish information about EPA’s annual achievements in this area.
-The 2018 Report discusses the completion of tolerance reassessment and describes the status of various regulatory activities associated with reregistration.
-The 2018 Report also provides the total number of products reregistered and products registered under the “fast-track” provisions of FIFRA.
+The 2017 Report discusses the completion of tolerance reassessment and describe the status of various regulatory activities associated with reregistration.
+The 2017 Report also provides the total number of products reregistered and products registered under the “fast-track” provisions of FIFRA.
 The report is available at EPA-HQ-OPP-2014-0125.
-Comments can be submitted on or before December 28, 2020.
+Comments can be submitted on or before June 5, 2020.

-EPA’s completed product reregistration actions totaled 177, short of EPA’s goal of 400 actions.
-The table below details the actions completed in FY 2018.
+EPA’s completed product registration actions totaled 255, short of EPA’s goal of 600 actions.
+The table below details the actions completed in FY 2017.

 |Product suspension actions||0|

-EPA also states that 4,193 products had product reregistration decisions pending at the end of FY 2018, compared to 4,370 products with product reregistration decisions pending at the end of FY 2017, and 4,621 products with product reregistration decisions pending at the end of FY 2016.
+EPA also states that there were 4,370 products had product reregistration decisions pending at the end of FY 2017, compared to 4,621 products with product reregistration decisions pending at the end of FY 2016, and 5,133 products with product reregistration decisions pending at the end of FY 2015.
 Regarding changes in the universe of products in product reregistration, EPA states: “an increase or decrease can be due to fluctuations in numbers of products associated with product-specific Data Call-Ins (PDCIs).”